johanley/postscript-notes/README.md

 ## Ensure the Stack is Empty
 After a page has been rendered, check to ensure the operand stack is indeed empty.
 You can do this using by temporarily putting a `pstack` at the end of the page.

-Note that **the operand stack is not affected by `save-restore` operations**.
+(Note that the operand stack is not affected by `save-restore` operations.)

 ## X-Height
 The vertical alignment of text can be subtle.